 Steel River acknowledges that First Nations, Inuit, and Metis all play a critical role in the stewardship of Canada’s natural resources and economic development.
 We believe each partner brings tremendous value to the Steel River Ecosystem, and we are committed to working together for positive social, cultural, and economic change.

-Steel River acknowledges and respects that each Indigenous partner has its own unique history, beliefs, and expertise and strives to create long-lasting partnerships grounded in respect, understanding, and collaboration.
+Steel River acknowledges and respects that each Indigenous Partner has its own unique history, beliefs, and expertise and strives to create long-lasting relationships grounded in respect, understanding, and collaboration.
 Through the exploration of shared opportunities, we hope to forge a prosperous path forward for all.

 Steel River Group has proudly partnered with Alexis Nakota Sioux Nation of Treaty 6 land through our minority interest in Backwoods Energy Services.
 As a Nation-owned business, Backwoods Energy Services works in conjunction with the Nation to coordinate and execute all regulatory requirements and ensure respectful dialogues that mitigate any impact on Aboriginal and Treaty Rights.

 The Alexis Nakota Sioux Nation was Steel River Group’s first Indigenous Partner to become part of its Ecosystem in 2016.
 Members of Alexis are of the Stoney or “Nakota ethnic group” and are the most northwestern part of the Siouan language family.
 Alexis members refer to themselves as “Nakota”, meaning friend or Ally.
 The Alexis Nakota Sioux Nation entered Treaty 6 in 1877 and has 1800 members across four reserves in Alberta.
 Its traditional territory is from the Cardinal River to the south along the foothills and the Rocky Mountains beyond Whitecourt and Swan Hills in the north, reaching east past Barrhead.

 Beginning in 1986, Backwoods was a forestry contractor that specialized in remote locations along the Northwestern coast of British Columbia.
 In the 1990s, Backwoods began to diversify into other forestry-related services and in the early 2000s, Backwoods transitioned its focus in the North-Western Albertan energy industry.
 In late 2014, the Alexis Nakota Sioux Nation, acquired a majority ownership position in Backwoods Energy Services.